RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 ---

-## Cloud-Based Alternative: Roboflow (if Label Studio is uncooperative)
+## Roboflow

-If Label Studio continues to block you, you can annotate in the cloud with **Roboflow**.
+If Label Studio on the Pi is uncooperative and continues to block you, you can annotate in the cloud with **Roboflow**.
 First, copy your images off the Pi to your computer, then upload to Roboflow.

 Roboflow is a cloud based platform with a free tier which include 1,000 *public* annotations.
 Robflow also has other powerful integrated ML tools to help automated your data labeling process with predictive labeling which go beyond the capabilities of Label Studio.